 For every five items brought into Culvers during the month, the donator will receive a free, one scoop custard sundae.

-On Monday, Nov.
-24th, all three Culvers will be donating ten percent of sales generated between 4 and 7 p.m. to the pantry’s Food for Thought Program, which provides breakfasts, lunches and snacks for elementary children on weekends and holidays during the school year.
+The collection is for the pantry’s Food for Thought Program, which provides breakfasts, lunches and snacks for elementary children on weekends and holidays during the school year.
 Recipients are qualifying children who meet the federal eligibility requirements for free and reduced lunches.

 Food for Thought is currently feeding 600 students for the 2014-2015 school year.

 “Kids in our community are the most important resource,” said Josh George, general manager of Culvers at the Highway 23 location.